i4Ds/Karabo-Pipeline/doc/src/container.md

 Here, an MPI application with 16 processes is launched with your repository mounted in the container (/workspace is the default working-directory).
 Make sure that you know how many processes are reasonable to run because it can rapidly sum up to a large number of nodehours.

 Sarus containers allow native mpi-hook to utilize the mpi of CSCS at optimized performance.
-However, this feature currently is not available from the karabo image.
-This is work in progress.
+This can be done by simply adding the `--mpi` flag to the sarus run command.
+Probably, there will be some warning about the minor version of some libmpi-files.
+However, according to [sarus abi-compatibility](https://sarus.readthedocs.io/en/stable/user/abi_compatibility.html) this shouldn't be an issue.